Appointment New Patient Appointment or 214-645-4673

 How Is Cervical Cancer Treated?

-Treatment for cervical cancer depends on its characteristics and stage, a woman’s overall health, and her preferences and goals.
-Options include:
+We offer individualized, comprehensive treatment for all types of cervical cancers.
+Treatment depends on its characteristics and stage, a woman’s overall health, and her preferences and goals.

 • Radiation therapy: External beam radiation or internal radiation therapy, known as brachytherapy, can be used for certain stages of cervical cancer.